Hasnain916/flutter-real-estate-app/README.md

 - View property details, including images, description, price, and location.
 - Contact agents for inquiries.
 - User-friendly and intuitive interface.

+## Contact
+For any inquiries or feedback, feel free to contact me at hasnainawan1357@gmail.com.